meom-group/tutos/irene/Readme.md

 #MSUB -q rome                 # pqrtition  name
 #MSUB -A gen12020             # Project ID for accounting
 #MSUB -x                      # exclusve compute node
+#MSUB -m store,work,scratch   # list the file system used by the job
 ### COMMENT :   There are 128 core per node on rome nodes

 ```

 For parallel computing, executable must be launched with the `ccc_mprun` command (a wrapper for slurm `srun`).
 See details in the `irene.info` documentation.

+`ccc_msub` does not allow to pass argument to the batch script, in contrary to `sbatch`.
+A workaround for this limitation is to use a template script where some
+parameters can be changed usig `sed` for instance.
+See this [example](restore_occi.sh) for instance.